rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 ### Descriptive Statistics
 The first step in conducting this research is to perform descriptive statistics on the fire point data.

-The below code displays how we read the fire point .csv from the current working directory into a dataframe called data.
-Since the dataframe contains dates ranging across 2021, we want to filter the data to be from May 1st, 2021 to September 1st, 2021 and store the filtered data in a new object called fire_point.
+The below code displays how we read the fire point .csv from the current working directory into a data frame called data.
+Since the data frame contains dates ranging across 2021, we want to filter the data to be from May 1st, 2021 to September 1st, 2021, and store the filtered data in a new object called fire_point.
 To do this we must extract the IGN_DATE from the dataframe and take the first 8 characters of the IGN_DATE column.
 We then convert the extracted substring to the date type using the format %Y%m%d (year, month, day).

 ```{r Read in data, echo=TRUE, eval=TRUE, warning=FALSE}
 # Load wildfire point data and set CRS if needed